tudorrad/Facial-emotion-robot/README.md

 ### Prerequisites
 - Raspberry Pi 5 with Raspberry Pi OS (64-bit)
-- Raspberry Pi Camera Module 3 connected
+- Raspberry Pi Camera Module 3
-- Python 3.9+ with TensorFlow, OpenCV, RPi.GPIO
+- L298N Dual Motor Driver
+- 2x DC Geared Motors
+- External Power Supply for the Pi (Power Bank, Li-Po battery or similar) and 4x AA Battery pack (or similar) to power the motors independently from the Pi
 <br/>

 ### Step 1 — Start the Video Stream